1011X/REL-16/README.md

 # REL-16

-REL-16 stands for Reversible/Entropy-Less 16-bit, and is an instruction set designed to be able to run both forwards and backwards.
-This virtual machine and assembler allow for emulation of such an architecture as an example of [reversible computing](https://en.wikipedia.org/wiki/Reversible_computing "Wikipedia - Reversible computing"), and is intended as an example of what a reversible CPU would be like.
+**REL-16** is an instruction set designed to run both forwards and backwards.
+This virtual machine and assembler allow for emulation of such an architecture as an example of [reversible computing](https://en.wikipedia.org/wiki/Reversible_computing "Wikipedia - Reversible computing"), and is intended as an example of what a reversible CPU and toolchain would be like.

+REL stands for **R**eversible and **E**ntropy-**L**ess.

 ## Install

 Before installing, you'll first need to install [the Rust compiler, along with Cargo](https://www.rust-lang.org/ "Rust Homepage").
-Because this crate isn't on the registry yet, you'll need to download it to install it.
-Download the project however you want, extracting it if necessary.
-Then, `cd` into the project and run the following:
+Because this crate isn't on the registry yet, you'll need to clone this repository and install it.
+Once you've cloned it, `cd` into the project and run the following:

-	cargo install
+	cargo install --path .

-To get a standalone executable, run:

-	cargo build --release

-You can find the executable in `target/release/`.

 ## Usage

+⚠️ **Note**: the project is currently in flux, so this may not be accurate.

 You can compile an assembly file from the terminal using